hanwenzhang123/fullstack-note/03-note/README.md

 ## API

 #### API
-- Application Programming Interface (API)
-- a connection that allows two applications to talk to each other
+- Application Programming Interface (API) - a connection that allows two applications to talk to each other
 - enabling applications to exchange data and functionality easily and securely
 - Your Server -> Request through API -> Someone Else's Server -> Response through API -> Your Server

 #### REST API
-- use/setup http endpoint to allow us access and doing create/read/update/delete data
+- use/setup http endpoint to allow us access and doing create/read/update/delete data in the database

 #### AJAX
 - Asynchronous JavaScript And XML, making request behind the scene